aleshaleksey/fansys23/skills.md

 - **Take care**: Yes. for "disable", "create" or "modify".
 No for "research".
 - **Try again**: Yes, if it hasn't blown up in your face yet!

+__CON: Harvest__

+Harvest is the umbrella skill covering the harvesting of natural resources from the environment.
+This includes, gathering herbs, cutting wood, trapping small game, fishing and mining.
+For each individual type of harvesting proficiency with the tools is required to use the skill to its full potential.
+This reflects that each one is a separate discipline and often uses different tools and a different knowledge base.
+- **Threshold**: Determined by terrain and weather.
+(See "Travel rolls and terrain")
+- **Guideline yields**:
+ - Hunt/trap small prey: 1 small creature per day + 1 per 5 points by which the terrain threshold is exceeded.
+ - Strip a carcass (small, medium, large, huge, enormous): (30 min, 2h, 4h, 1d, 1 week).
+Threshold: (6, 9, 12, 18, 24).
+ - Harvest surface plants/minerals: 5-30 min per 5ft.
+Threshold: Terrain.
+ - Harvest subsurface minerals (mining): 1h-1d per 5ft Threshold: Terrain.
+- **Modifiers and Special**.
+  - If the resource is rare, or exotic increase the threshold by +5 or +10.
+  - If the resource cannot be found in the terrain, then the time is spent and the harvest fails.
+  - The duration of the "harvesting" and the magnitude of success determine the yield of the harvest.
+Critical failure results in the damage to the tools used (or HP loss or injury if the tool was the character's body or spirit).
+  - Exceeding the threshold by 5 allows to double the yield or half the time.
+Exceeding by 10 or more, allows both.
+- **Take care**: Yes.
+- **Try again**: Yes.

+__

 ##### Kit and tool Descriptions